Delfhos

 Enable Tool Prefiltering to Reduce Costs

-When you have many tools, a fast model pre-selects only the relevant subset before the expensive code generation step.
+When you have many tools, prefiltering uses a fast model to select only the relevant subset before the expensive code-generation call — typically cutting 40–70% of context tokens.

 python